 Engineering ToolBox - Resources, Tools and Basic Information for Engineering and Design of Technical Applications!
 Pressure loss (bar/100 m) and velocy in PE, PEH or PVC pipes with water flow.

 Pressure drop in PE, PEH or PVC plastic pipes or tubes:

-Example - pressure drop in a PEH pipe
+Pressure drop in a PEH pipe with inside diameter

 250 mm (0.25 m) and water flow 50 l/s (0.005 m can be estimated to be approximately 3/s) 0.35 Pa/m (0.035 bar/100 m) as indicated in the diagram below.
 The flow velocity is approximately 1 m/s.